awesomemotive/one-click-demo-import/docs/import-problems.md

 > Fatal error: Class 'DOMDocument' not found in .../wp-content/plugins/wordpress-importer/parsers.php on line 61

 That means, that your hosting server is missing one of a very common PHP modules and it has to be enabled before any import functionality will work on your site.
 The missing PHP modules are: **php-xml** or/and **php-dom**.
 Please contact your hosting company and ask them to install that for you.
 These are very common modules, so I don't know why they do not install them by default.

+> Fatal error:  Class 'XMLReader' not found in .../wp-content/plugins/one-click-demo-import/vendor/proteusthemes/wp-content-importer-v2/src/WXRImporter.php on line 123

+Similarly as above, but this time the [XMLReader](http://php.net/manual/en/book.xmlreader.php) PHP module/extention is missing.
+Please contact your hosting company and ask them to install that for you.
+These are very common modules, so I don't know why they do not install them by default.